Multidimensional Value Analysis

 Now, when analyzing Non-Interest Expense it quickly becomes apparent that employee costs make up 50% or more of total NIE.
 Upon further review, it is clear that most of the rest is driven by the need for those employees.
 It's known as the "Causality Principle of Accounting."
 For example, if you have no employees, you have little use for an HR department, facilities, furniture, HVAC, computers and networks etc. or the team that manages these operations.

-The challenge with NIE is this data is not neatly arranged by instrument like Interest income/ expense or fees.
-The employee time data by product by dimension doesn't even exit in the majority of organizations.
+The challenge with NIE is this data is not neatly arranged by instrument like Interest income/expense or fees.
+The employee time data by product by dimension doesn't even exist in the majority of organizations to even link NIE to instruments.

 Each basic activity, such as taking a loan application, requires employees to spend a different amount of time depending on a variety of factors (a.k.a., dimensions).
 A few examples are type of product, delivery channel (Walk-In, Call-In, Click-In, indirect) and credit grade.
 Kohl uses a process developed from over 20 years of to create a tailored Activity Dictionary sensitive to cost driver dimensions for each client.
 This proven system is designed to elicit accurate time information from employees while not overwhelming them with an unmanageable number of activities.